Understanding What Drives IBD &

 • impaired digestion during flares

-• nutrient depletion
+• ongoing nutrient depletion

 What Actually Helps Long Term

-Support remission: stabilising digestion and calming the system
+Stabilising digestion and calming the system.

-Reduce inflammation: through targeted foods and nutrients
+Using targeted foods and nutrients to support immune regulation.

 TLDR

-In short: IBD is a complex inflammatory condition influenced by immunity, the microbiome, digestion and the nervous system.
+IBD is a complex inflammatory condition influenced by immunity, the microbiome, digestion and the nervous system.
 When these layers are supported together, many people experience calmer digestion and greater stability between flares.

-Meaningful improvement comes from addressing the full picture: digestion, the microbiome and the nervous system.
+Meaningful improvement comes from addressing the full picture.
 This is the Mind–Body–Biome approach.